12 Best Christmas Markets in Germany You Can’t Miss for 2023

 Aachen Weihnachtsmarkt

-Located in Western Germany, very close to the border with both Belgium and the Netherlands, Aachen is a beautiful little town with a stunning UNESCO Protected cathedral.
+Located in Western Germany, very close to the border with both Belgium and the Netherlands, Aachen is a beautiful little town with a stunning UNESCO-protected cathedral.
 The city also boasts one of the best Christmas markets in Germany.

 Situated right between the stunning cathedral and the unique Town Hall on Marktplatz, Aachen Weihnachtsmarkt boasts many wooden stalls selling delicious savory, and sweet snacks and treats.
-You can also get a variety of different specialty products like the Aachener Dom Liqueur, an Aachen specialty made locally by Aachener Printen Distillery.

 There are many stalls selling super cute gingerbread house models, traditional wooden figurines as well as a variety of classic and modern Christmas decor.